Spectral Imaging with QUBIC: building astrophysical components from Time-Ordered-Data using Bolometric Interferometry: Components map-making algorithm

 where $\textbf{D}^{BB}_{\ell,\, \text{model}}$ is the theoretical power spectrum and $\textbf{D}^{\text{sys}}_{\ell}$ is the systematic bias due to potential foreground residuals.

 We write the likelihood on $r$ and foreground parameters using a Gaussian approximation~\citep{Hamimeche_2008}:

 where $\textbf{D}^{BB}_{\ell,\, \text{exp}}$ and $\textbf{D}^{BB}_{\ell,\, \text{model}}$ represent the measured and theoretical cross-spectra and auto-spectra of CMB and astrophysical foregrounds.
 The covariance matrix $\textbf{N}_{\ell,\, \ell}$ is the sum of two matrices.
 The first is the noise covariance matrix, obtained from the residual maps in our Monte-Carlo simulation where foreground separation biases are negligible ({\bf d0} model).
 In the second, the sample variance is added analytically following the derivation in FMM.
 The inverse covariance matrix is then corrected for the statistical bias arising from the finite number of realizations in our Monte-Carlo following~\citep{Taylor_2013}.
 The tensor-to-scalar ratio $r$ is simultaneously fitted with foreground parameters to leverage the anti-correlation between noise in different components arising from component separation.
+The error $\sigma(r)$ is computed by taking the standard deviation of the obtained Monte-Carlo Markov Chains.

 Table~\ref{tab:priors} outlines the priors employed to constrain the post-component separation parameters.
 Despite the lack of physical significance for a negative value of the tensor-to-scalar ratio, incorporating such a range is deemed essential to maintain sensitivity to a potential source of bias and the robustness of our methodology.
 The parameter $A_\text{lens}$ is fixed at~1 during the fitting process as well as the reionization optical depth $\tau = 0.054$~\citep{planck2020}.